Massachusetts Local Counsel

 Strategic local counsel and trial partnership for complex plaintiff-side litigation

-Complex litigation in Massachusetts depends on local procedural decisions made early: 93A demand strategy, discovery-rule tolling, forum selection, preservation scope.
-Graydon Sommer PLLC provides local counsel and trial partnership for out-of-state firms prosecuting complex civil litigation in the Commonwealth.
-From 93A demand letters to algorithmic discovery, the Firm aligns local procedure with lead counsel’s national case strategy.
+Complex Massachusetts litigation turns on local procedural decisions made early: 93A demand strategy, discovery-rule tolling, forum selection, and preservation scope.
+Graydon Sommer PLLC provides local counsel and trial partnership for out-of-state firms prosecuting complex civil litigation in the Commonwealth, aligning local procedure with lead counsel’s national case strategy.
 Referral fees and fee division are documented with written client consent before substantive engagement.

 Case Types